Emmanuelle Guyon, the mirror of your emotions

 Sold

-Rabbit totem, bunny pendant in sterling silver and onyx
+Rabbit totem, Native American spirit guide pendant in silver and onyx

 Personalized